Dried Peppermint Guide: Selection, Storage & Health Benefits

 Herb Storage Jars

-• Relieves Digestive Issues: Known to soothe indigestion, bloating, and nausea.
+• Relieves Digestive Issues: Menthol relaxes gastrointestinal muscles, reducing symptoms of indigestion, bloating, and IBS.

 • May Ease Headaches: Applying peppermint oil to temples may help relieve tension headaches.